IBM/extract-audio-from-video/README.md

 ### 5. Run the Application

+Visit  <http://localhost:8080> on your browser to run the application.

 ![sample_output](doc/source/images/sample-output.png)

 Now you can extract the audio and store it in Cloud Object Storage in just 3 steps: